 There are a number of factors that have been shown to increase the likelihood of someone experiencing an anxiety disorder.
 These include:

-- trauma such as grief or abuse
+- chronic illnesses, such as asthma, diabetes or epilepsy

-- Avoiding new and difficult situations
+- They avoid new and difficult situations.

-- Always being on edge or nervous
+- They’re always on edge or nervous.

 Physical symptoms that may accompany anxiety include:

-- Chest pain, rapid heartbeats and sweating
+- chest pain, rapid heartbeat and sweating

-- Shallow breathing and shortness of breath
+- shallow breathing and shortness of breath

-- Restlessness and shaking
+- restlessness and shaking

 When to take action